 |COM LIT 190||Senior Seminar in Comparative Literature||4|

-The faculty have pre-approved the primary and secondary literature courses, and a comprehensive list of such courses being offered in the upcoming semester are sent to students in the major via the student listserve; consult with the major advisor for more details.
+The faculty have pre-approved the primary and secondary literature courses, and a comprehensive list of such courses being offered in the upcoming semester (with periods indicated) are sent to students in the major via the student listserve; consult with the major advisor for more details.